We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 While I’m sure my husband would love to hand over the lawnmower to our children, and I’d be thrilled if they could cook us dinner one night, it just isn’t realistic.

 Set your children up for success by assigning age-appropriate chores that they can actually accomplish.

 You may be surprised that even children as young as two years old can help out!
 Just imagine how much you and your children can get done when you assign chores that are on their level.

 5. Put Systems in Place That Makes It Easier For Them

 You’ll need to put systems in place that make it easier for your kids to clean up after themselves.

 Kids need some type of structure and organization if they are going to put their things back with minimal help.
-So why not make it easy on them to do so?
+So why not make it easy for them to do so?
 Staying organized will teach your children that everything has a place, and make it quick and easy for them to clean up.

 I will admit that I let my children bring toys from outside of their room into the living room.
 They have a designated play area in the living room outside of their own room because I am fully aware that they want to be with their parents and I want them to feel at home.

 I recommend using a basket like this one to corral toy clutter and keep it contained to one part of the room.
 This will help keep your floors clean and make it easier to gather all the toys once playtime is over.
 At night time, you can take the basket back to their room and put the toys away.

 I love absolutely love these small bins to keep small pieces like Legos, Shopkins, or other small multi-piece toys for the following reasons: